 - What is the investment and is my hospital willing to commit long term?
 One of the most commonly overlooked areas for starting a specialty pharmacy is accreditation and payer contracting which require significant lead time, investment in developing procedures and having the infrastructure and licensing in place to dispense prescriptions prior to contracting with payers.
 Another big “aha” moment for the c-suite is the amount of staffing needed to operate a specialty pharmacy.

 This tends to be a surprise to leadership as there are many touchpoints with patients that are not typical in acute care.
 For example, pharmacy staff are initiating calls to the patient to schedule medication delivery as well as clinical follow up and outreach between the physician and the pharmacy.
 Therefore, an investment in staff and supporting technology are critical.

 While it’s clear that a specialty pharmacy may make sense as a part of your hospital’s overall growth strategy, there are many factors to keep in mind.
 If you need help figuring it out, feel free to reach out to me.

-About the author: Brian Hardy brings over 22 years of experience in the health care industry.
+Brian Hardy brings over 22 years of experience in the health care industry.
 He provides direction and support for Vizient’s Pharmacy Advisory work related to ambulatory pharmacy.
 Brian is responsible for helping health care organizations identify opportunities for implementing or expanding ambulatory, central fill, home delivery, specialty and home infusion pharmacy operations, including review and recommendations regarding current ambulatory pharmacy operations.